printdotio/printio-ios-sdk/docs/apple_pay_integration.md

 1. Sign in to your iOS Developer Center and create two Apple Pay Merchant IDs, one for staging and another for production.

-2. Contact our support, tobias@makeable.com, and he will provide you CSR (certificate signing request) files for staging and production.
+2. Download the CSR (certificate signing request) files for staging and production from this dropbox link. (https://www.dropbox.com/sh/p8fpzsk5ewt2hwj/AACUFVGFLLY19AsLw8hZDgPUa?dl=0)

-3. Generate a new Apple Pay Certificate in Apple's developer portal by uploading the CSR files  we provide
+3. Generate a new Apple Pay Certificate in Apple's developer portal by uploading the CSR files we have provided.

 4. Download the new Apple Pay Certificate, which you just generated, and send it back to us, tobias@makeable.com.